guidoerfen/miniature-di_container/README.md

 ### Downloading Package

 Unzip to a directory named **`Miniature`**.
-Add to your autoloading something like the following:
+Add to your autoload something like the following:

 ```PHP
 <?php